 The origin is the name given to the remote repository from where we can clone the repository.

-In simple words, is used instead of the repository’s URL which makes the referencing much more convenient.
+In simple words, it is used instead of the repository’s URL, making the referencing much more convenient.
 It is the standard name given to the repository from where our local repository originated.

 Master in Git